javiorfo/nvim-soil/README.md

         darkmode = false, -- Enable or disable darkmode format = "png", -- Choose between png or svg

-        -- This is a default implementation of using xsiv to open the resultant image -- Edit the string to use your preferred app to open the image -- Some examples:
+        -- This is a default implementation of using nsxiv to open the resultant image -- Edit the string to use your preferred app to open the image -- Some examples:
         -- return "feh " .. img
         -- return "xdg-open " .. img
         execute_to_open = function(img)
-            return "sxiv -b " .. img
+            return "nsxiv -b " .. img
         end
     }
 }